 Dr. Blanca Gomez Marquez, DMgt, CPIM

-Dr. Blanca Marquez is an expert in solution design and implementation for managing complex supply chain management systems.
+Dr. Blanca Marquez has successfully led the execution of large-scale supply chain operations.
+She is an expert in the design and implementation of simple solutions to managing complex supply chain management systems.
 She earned her Doctorate from The University of Phoenix in Management and Organizational Leadership.
-Further, she had acquired an MS in Business Analytics from Arizona State University, an MBA from The University of Texas at Brownsville, and a BS in Industrial and Systems Engineering from IEST/Anahuac University.
-She has led key initiatives to improve and maintain customer satisfaction, dramatically reduce working capital, and minimize operational costs while creating sustainable organizational structures.
-She successfully led various Enterprise Resource Planning (ERP) implementations, a multimillion-dollar operation with global footprints.
+Dr. Marquez also holds an MS in Business Analytics from Arizona State University, an MBA from The University of Texas at Brownsville, and a BS in Industrial and Systems Engineering from IEST/Anahuac University.
+She has led key initiatives to improve and maintain customer satisfaction, dramatically reduce working capital, and operational cost while creating sustainable organizational structures.
+She successfully led Enterprise Resource Planning (ERP) implementations, a multimillion-dollar operation with global footprints.
 In addition, she has delivered performance improvement trainings throughout Latin America, Europe, and North America.
-Dr. Marquez is Six Sigma and APICS CPIM certified, and has been an active APICS member since 1995.
+Dr. Marquez is Six Sigma and APICS CPIM certified.
+She is an active APICS member since 1995.

 Note: If you are applying for the Continuing Education Private Loan to cover the registration fee for a non-credit continuing education program, then please use the UTRGV Continuing Education School Code: 003599.
 The loan amount you note in the application cannot exceed the open enrollment fee noted on our website.
 The minimum for the loans must be $500.00.
 Some service charges may apply.